needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-vision-os.md

 `XRI_Cube` is a simple grab interactable that supports two-handed interaction by enabling Multiple on Select Mode property from [`XRGrabInteractable`](xr-grab-interactable.md).
 While `XRGrabInteractable` automatically adds a `GeneralGrabTransformer` component at runtime if needed, the component has been added to the GameObject to allow two-handed scaling by enabling the Allow Two Handed Scaling property on that component.

+<a id="spatialpanel_ui"></a>

-`SpatialPanel_UI` is a 3D UI panel showing common interaction patterns in UI, implemented using XRI interaction events.
-This panel should be compatible with projects that use XRI on other supported platforms.
+`SpatialPanel_UI` is a 3D UI panel showing common interaction patterns in UI, implemented using the XR Interaction Toolkit interaction events.
+This panel should be compatible with projects that use the XR Interaction Toolkit on other supported platforms.

 ## Scripts / Input Bridge
-The input bridge folder represents the core of the work done to make XRI interactors compatible with visionOS.
+The input bridge folder represents the core of the work done to make the XR Interaction Toolkit interactors compatible with visionOS.

 ### SpatialTouchInputReader
 [XRI 3.0](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/manual/whats-new-3.0.html) introduced [Input Readers](architecture.md#input-readers), which are a core part of managing input events that interactors rely on to correctly handle state transitions.
 Because interactors poll input from an abstracted Input Reader rather than input actions directly, it is possible to write a custom implementation of input logic that can process input before they're exposed to interactors.